japila-books/apache-spark-internals/docs/serializer/SerializerManager.md

 dataDeserializeStream is used when:

-* BlockManager is requested to xref:storage:BlockManager.adoc#getLocalValues[getLocalValues], xref:storage:BlockManager.adoc#getRemoteValues[getRemoteValues] and xref:storage:BlockManager.adoc#doPutBytes[doPutBytes]
+* BlockManager is requested to storage:BlockManager.md#getLocalValues[getLocalValues], storage:BlockManager.md#getRemoteValues[getRemoteValues] and storage:BlockManager.md#doPutBytes[doPutBytes]

-* MemoryStore is requested to xref:storage:MemoryStore.adoc#putIteratorAsBytes[putIteratorAsBytes] (when PartiallySerializedBlock is requested for a PartiallyUnrolledIterator)
+* MemoryStore is requested to storage:MemoryStore.md#putIteratorAsBytes[putIteratorAsBytes] (when PartiallySerializedBlock is requested for a PartiallyUnrolledIterator)

 == [[getSerializer]] Selecting Serializer